Overcoming the barriers to engaging with prostate cancer

 The project will be delivered in Manchester, Liverpool, Newcastle, Bradford, Leeds, Birmingham, Nottingham, Wolverhampton, Dudley and Bristol where Orchid will recruit and train Volunteer Community Champions to help cascade prostate cancer messages to those at high risk of this cancer.

-If you work and/or live in one of these areas and are interested in becoming a Volunteer Community Champion for this project, please contact Julia De Petrillo, Project Manager at firstname.lastname@example.org.
+If you work and/or live in one of these areas and are interested in becoming a Volunteer Community Champion for this project, fill out the application form below and send it back to Julia De Petrillo, Project Manager at email@example.com.
 This is a great opportunity to make a real difference to those affected by or at risk of prostate cancer in your area!
 You will be a part of a dynamic team and community, learn new skills and take on a challenge!

 - Identify and recruit a taskforce of patients, carers, community leaders and key healthcare professionals, to help direct and steer the project to achieve the best outcomes.